 President, CEO and Director

 Mr. Hill is currently President and CEO of Africa Oil Corp., a publicly traded oil and gas company focused on East Africa.
-Mr. Hill previously served as President of Valkyries Petroleum, BlackPearl Resources and Shamaran Petroleum and is currently a Director of Africa Energy and Chairman of Petrovista Energy.
-Mr. Hill has over 30 years experience in the oil industry including 18 years with the Lundin Group as well as international new venture management and senior exploration positions at Occidental Petroleum and Shell Oil Company.
+Mr. Hill previously served as President of Valkyries Petroleum, BlackPearl Resources and Shamaran Petroleum.
+Mr. Hill currently serves as a board member for several public oil and gas companies.
+Mr. Hill has over 30 years experience in the oil industry including over 18 years with the Lundin Group as well as international new venture management and senior exploration positions at Occidental Petroleum and Shell Oil Company.
 His education includes a Master of Science degree in Geology and Bachelor of Science degree in Geophysics from Michigan State University as well as an MBA from the University of St. Thomas in Houston.

 Mr Bentley has over 40 years' experience in the natural resources sector.
 He served in a number of senior management positions in the Gencor Group in South Africa, the USA, UK and Brazil.
 In 1996, he was instrumental in floating Energy Africa Ltd on the Johannesburg stock exchange and became Chief Executive for the following five years.
 More recently he was Executive Chairman of FirstAfrica Oil plc and served on the boards of Rift Oil plc, Adastra Minerals Ltd and Caracal Energy Inc. He is currently Chairman of Faroe Petroleum plc and Deputy Chairman of Wentworth Resources Ltd. Mr Bentley holds a degree in Metallurgy from Brunel University.